derrickc1170/sep10-freedom-project/blog/entry02.md

 https://kansaslivingmagazine.com/articles/2020/03/25/amazing-ways-technology-can-make-cooking-more-enjoyable
 ## Skills

-Some skills that I’ve learned from working on this blog are **Researching** and
+Some skills that I’ve learned from working on this blog are **Researching** and **Communication**

 #### Researching

 #### Communication
+I've also improved my communication skills.When I am in a project,I ask my partner what we are going to do.Then We put in file called plan which help us to finish the project efficiently.